 The image at left is from The Washingtonian.
 This guide will assist you with DeafSpace and Universal Design architectural research and recommend articles, selected databases, websites, and search tips related to this topic.
-Take a look at the What is DeafSpace? website at Gallaudet University.
+Take a look at the DeafSpace website at Gallaudet University.
 There is a hypothetical project RIT/NTID Midwest which incorporates principles of DeafSpace.